yeaicc/camunda-bpm-workbench/README.md

 # camunda BPM workbench

-[camunda BPM][camundabpm] workbench is a web-application allowing you to implement your BPMN processes directly in your browser.
+[Camunda BPM][camundabpm] Workbench is a web-application allowing you to implement your BPMN processes directly in your browser.

 ![workbench close-up](https://raw.githubusercontent.com/camunda/camunda-bpm-workbench/master/resources/screenshot.png)